RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #124, #125, #126, #127

+So I tried to setup spawns, at first I tried to do them with teleporters so I could control the angle a player is facing, but that turned out not to work well for various reasons.
+I fiddled with it quite a bit and it looks like I'm just going to have to go with regular spawns.
+Then I realized that when a player dies while negotiating a contract the system doesn't get the chance to reset because when the player dies the instigator of the event gets removed so it can't trigger the attribute channels that reset the ability to get contracts.
+So I need to get creative and figure out how to circumvent that problem.
+My theory is only make players vulnerable when they have a contract and they can't deal damage to a player when they don't have a contract also.
+I'll have to explore options.

 ## #119, #120, #121, #122, #123

 Alright so I did a ton of work on getting the prototype for Gunrunners playable.